AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-08-12-os101-hard-links-vs-soft-links.md

 As it turns out, doing so is simply a matter of invoking the `mklink` command:

-{% include posts/picture.html img="mklink" alt="mklink command usage on Windows." %}
+{% include posts/picture.html img="mklink" ext="JPG" alt="mklink command usage on Windows." %}

 By now, the terms soft link and hard link should be familiar enough that the above output makes sense.